umar-anzar/umar-anzar/README.md

 ## Experience

+### Data Science Trainer, Applied DataLab
+>August 2023 – Present
+- Providing programming assistance to the class and facilitating the preparation of assignments.

 ### Data Science Intern, the Sparks Foundation
 > April 2023 – May 2023
 - Created ML models to analyze provided datasets, forecast hidden data, and